sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 			* The "invalid sitemap" notification now suggest to contact premium support, rather than stating the inconvinient obvious.
 		* **Fixed:**
 			* The robots.txt file got marked as static whilst being dynamic when another plugin or theme affects the output.
-			* Requesting a crawl through AJAX now works correctly when debugging is enabled.
+			* Requesting a crawl through AJAX now works correctly when debugging is disabled.
-			* Updating data through AJAX now works correctly when debugging is enabled.
+			* Updating data through AJAX now works correctly when debugging is disabled.
 	* **API:**
 		* **Note:** These API changes affect only this plugin version.
 			* **Fixed:**